Hanako (elephant): Final years and petition

-In 2015, Canadian animal rights activist Ulara Nakagawa wrote a blog post condemning Hanako's living conditions and calling the elephant habitat at Inokshira a "concrete prison".
+In 2015, Canadian animal rights activist Ulara Nakagawa wrote a blog post condemning Hanako's living conditions and calling the elephant habitat at Inokashira a "concrete prison".
 Hanako's enclosure, which she had lived in by herself ever since her arrival at Inokashira, lacked greenery and was made of concrete in a style similar to many other Japanese animal enclosures.
 Hanako only had access to a small pool and a sheltered room.
 In response to Nakagawa's post, Hanako was nicknamed the "loneliest elephant in the world" and members of the public started a petition encouraging the zoo to improve her living situation and send her to live in a sanctuary in her native Thailand.
 The director of the zoo initially called the petition "self-righteous and bigoted".
 Nearly 470,000 people signed, and 30,000USD was raised to pay for an elephant expert, Carol Buckley, to visit her.
 Due to the elephant's age, Buckley, Nakagawa, and the zoo agreed that Hanako could not be safely moved from the zoo, and that after spending so long in isolation, the presence of other elephants would stress her.
 They also believed that expanding her enclosure or adding plants might frighten or confuse her, but that adding heaters and mats could improve her living situation.
 Inokashira Park Zoo did agree to make certain changes to Hanako's living spaces, such as by giving her more toys to play with.
 They also changed the fences around her enclosure, but Hanako appeared to become distressed by the fences and refused to leave her barn.
 According to a zoo official, once Hanako died, they would not get another elephant.